angband/angband/docs/hacking/compiling.rst

 Then run these commands::

-	./configure --enable-win --with-no-install --host=i686-pc-mingw32
+	./configure --enable-win --host=i686-pc-mingw32
-	make
+	make install

-As with the "Using MinGW" process, you need to copy the executable and DLLs to the top-level dir.
+The last step only works with very recent versions.
+For older ones, use "make" rather than "make install" and copy src/angband.exe, src/win/dll/libpng12.dll, and src/win/zlib1.dll to the top-level directory.

 If you want to build the Unix version of Angband that uses X11 or Curses and run it under Cygwin, then follow the native build